sstoikov/piki-music-dataset/README.md

 In this repo, we release the dataset(`data/piki_dataset.csv`) and the code for conducting the experiments in our paper "Evaluating Music Recommendations with Binary Feedback for Multiple Stakeholders"[[paper link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3919046)]

+If you're interested in a very quick intro, [here](https://www.youtube.com/watch?v=2f74yQjhCkk) is a 7 min video intro to the paper.

 To get familiar with the dataset and reproduce the results in the paper, install the dependencies and start by running the python script:

 ```